mblayman/nibiru/README.md

 - Maybe I should read [Programming in Lua, 4th Edition](https://www.goodreads.com/book/show/55647909-programming-in-lua-fourth-edition-by-roberto-ierusalimschy-lua-org?ref=nav_sb_ss_2_18)
 - Apparently, http://lua.sqlite.org/index.cgi/home is a thing.
 - https://redbean.dev/ is in the same space.
 Lots of interesting ideas here like TLS, gzip, SQLite
+- What lesson can I learn from Gunicorn?
+What is the architecture?